Preflight Checklist¶

 entirely and ensuring that your installation and cluster are working properly

 before hardening your configuration.
-To set SELinux to Permissive
+To set SELinux to Permissive, execute the

 following: